 There are also challenging, uncomfortable effects of LSD.
 You might feel paranoid, anxious, or flat out scared.
 If you can’t outthink these unpleasant emotions, try changing your environment or talking to someone to distract yourself.
 Another disarmingly simple tactic is to smile.

 Though proper preparation helps you avoid these “bad trips,” they can still happen despite the most careful precautions.

-Your feelings of anxiety and discomfort might only increase after trying to stop them.
-The effects might go even further, and you could totally lose your self-control.
+In fact, your feelings of anxiety and discomfort might only increase after trying to stop them.
+The effects may go even further, until you lose all self-control.
 I’ve had a trip where I ended up walking the streets shouting nonsense and even got into a shoving match with a group of people.
 I had no control over myself, and looking back on it, it’s as if someone else took over my body.

 Bad trips happen.
 If you only have fun when you take LSD, you don’t fully understand the substance.

 After your LSD trip, you may feel strangely bland.
 A headache or slight hangover feeling is possible, but this is likely due to a lack of sleep, and unrelated to the actual acid.
 The “hangover” from taking LSD is more like a readjustment to normality.
 It’s an opportune time to reflect on your experience and appreciate your sobriety.